Freemasonry isn’t really a “worldwide organization”.

 The first temple was built in 1859 at Anarkali, Lahore.
 It was the beginning of this society in the Middle East, and within a few years, in 1914, the second temple was also built in the same province by a professional architect Basil M. Sullivan.

-There is another building which served as Masonic Hall in another province, Sindh, of Pakistan.
+There is another building that served as Masonic Hall in another province, Sindh, of Pakistan.
 Though, it was also taken over by the government.

 Luckily, all these buildings have been renovated by the Heritage Foundation Pakistan.